lucasfmfeit/app-ideas/Projects/1-Beginner/Bin2Dec-App.md

 **Tier:** 1-Beginner

-Binary is the number system all digital computers are based on.
+Binary is the number system all digital computers are based on. - Teste de alteração.
 Therefore it's important for developers to understand binary, or base 2, mathematics.
 The purpose of Bin2Dec is to provide practice and understanding of how binary calculations.